 - aRes Travel (good for straight-to-the-gate LEGOLAND tickets and LEGOLAND hotel/ticket packages)

-Balboa Park is the nation’s largest urban cultural park with multiple parks, trails, play areas, and 16 museums.
-It is a true city treasure.
+Balboa Park is the nation’s largest urban cultural park with multiple parks, trails, play areas, and 17 museums.
+It is a true city treasure, and there are so many things to do in Balboa Park for just about everyone.

-A myriad of pass options exists but if your sightseeing activities involve the Zoo and Balboa Park only, I like the Multi-Day Balboa Park Pass with One-Day Zoo pass for tourists.
-It will allow you to visit Balboa Park (where you pick up the pass) over the course of 7 days in addition to the Zoo once.
+Myriad pass options can help you see everything in Balboa Park for less but if your sightseeing activities involve the Zoo and Balboa Park only, I like the Multi-Day Balboa Park Pass with One-Day Zoo pass for tourists.
+It lets you visit Balboa Park (where you pick up the pass) over the course of 7 days in addition to the Zoo once.
 Balboa Park museums can also be included on the Go San Diego Card.
-You’ll want to visit more than one museum.
+Trust me when I say you’ll want to visit more than one museum.

 SeaWorld San Diego

-Families from around the world also come to San Diego specifically to visit SeaWorld San Diego.
-The marine park has a few thrilling rides like the Manta rollercoaster and Shipwreck Rapids in addition to the popular Sesame Street Bay of Play for young kids.
+Families from around the world come to San Diego specifically to visit SeaWorld San Diego.

 Buy SeaWorld San Diego Discount Tickets: